 Form a Study Group

-If you already know some people who are in a similar situation to yours, we recommend that you form a study group and go through the process together.
+If you already know some people who are in a similar situation to yours, we recommend that you form a study group and go through the process together with other students.
 That is, of course, if you are the type who enjoys studying in a group.
+No matter how demanding the program is, you’ll find it easier when you have someone to share your experience with.

 Learn Through an App